hdkai/Plasma/README.md

 # Plasma
-Differentiable image editing framework for PyTorch.
+Differentiable image editing operations for computational photography in PyTorch.